Credit Card Debt Lawsuit in Florida

 The Statute of Limitations on Credit Card Debt

-Florida’s statute of limitations on debt gives credit card companies five years to file a lawsuit.
-The five-year clock begins running from the date of the last payment or the date of default, whichever is later.
-Once five years pass without a lawsuit being filed, the claim is time-barred and the creditor loses the right to sue.
+The clock starts running from the date of the last payment or the date of default, whichever is later.
+Once the deadline passes without a lawsuit being filed, the claim is time-barred and the creditor loses the right to sue.

-The Statute of Limitations Is Not the Same as Judgment Duration
+Statute of Limitations Is Not the Same as Judgment Duration

 What Happens After a Credit Card Judgment

-The creditor can also conduct discovery in aid of execution.
-Florida law allows judgment creditors to subpoena the debtor’s bank statements, tax returns, credit card statements, and other financial records.
-The debtor must appear for examination and answer questions about assets, income, and financial accounts.
+A credit card judgment gives the creditor access to Florida’s standard post-judgment collection tools: bank account garnishment, wage garnishment, debtor examinations, and liens on non-homestead real property.
+The creditor can also subpoena the debtor’s bank statements, tax returns, and financial records.
+The debtor must appear for examination and answer questions about assets and income.
 Refusing to appear can result in contempt.

 Bank Account Garnishment